Hong Kong Baptist University was founded in 1956 and is one of the best universities

 classes (even if you have already transferred credit to CSUSM).
 Please pick your transcripts up in person and deliver them to Craven 3200.
 Keep in mind that transcripts are now taking 7-10 business days to process.
 Plan

-The Chinese visa must be filled out with your other paperwork.
+- The Chinese visa must be filled out with your other paperwork.
 Please see the sample to see how to fill it out.
-Also read the guidebook for entry for additional questions about proof of financial eligibility.
+Be sure to include proof of financial eligibility in